pegros/PEG_LIST/README.md

 * `objectApiName` to feed the Object API Name of th current record (via the default `{!objectApiName}` value)

 _Note_: The `{!objectApiName}` value seems to be sometimes not valued when initializing the components.
-In order to mitigate such issues, and if possible, a fixed test value (e.g. "Account")is then preferrable.
+In order to mitigate such issues, and if possible, a fixed test value (e.g. `Account`)is then preferrable.